colinyjchung/darkdragons/content/post/S2E05-raining-garlic-and-holy-water.md

 Jahura leads the way to the balcony.
 He casts _levitate_.
 It's only good enough for himself and one other.
 He brings Aranna down with him to the ground floor.
 Daot-Daot runs and is ready to climb down when the carnivorous plant from earlier (which was sleeping) seizes her with two vines.
 Coil and Lane are caught too.
 Coil starts cutting at the vines.
 Daot-Daot invokes Mog the Spider God.
 She grows two spider fangs and bites the plant, poisoning it.
 Seleana unsheathes her two short-swords and slashes at the plant.
 Daot-Daot munches on the plant again.
 The plant is dead.

 Daot-Daot prays to Mog again, gains the ability to climb walls like a spider and gets herself down.
-Jahura casts _levitate_ and create an air carpet, directs it up to the balcony.
+Jahura casts _levitate_ and creates an air carpet, directs it up to the balcony.
 Lane, Seleana and Coil get on and fly down.

 As they run towards the gates to get out...
 Jahura decides to cast _levitate_ once more and throw another tree trunk at the house.
 It crashes into the front door, blocking access.
-But then Lane decides to add a _fireball_ as cherry on top. it succeeds in blowing up Jahura's barricade and now there's a huge gaping hole in front of the house.
+But then Lane decides to add a _fireball_ as cherry on top.
+It succeeds in blowing up Jahura's barricade and now there's a huge gaping hole in front of the house.
 Twelve vampires from the multiverse come running out of the gaping hole.
 They too are running from the collapsing manor.
 Oops.

 Jahura yells at the Snack Club to hop on to his air carpet, and they fly up into the sky... and then the Snack Club start pouring all the holy water they saved up... peeling and pelting garlic at the vampires... and then, and then...

 Jahura remembers the L-shaped piece of metal, with the weird loop coming out of it.
 The one he found in the piano.
 He takes it out, and pulls on the loop.
 It's a sun ray pistol and it fires a hot beam of sunlight at the dozen vampires, incinerating them.

-The Snack Club fly out of there on Jahura's air carpet, cheering wildly.
+The Snack Club flies out of there on Jahura's air carpet, cheering wildly.

 ## After an All-Niter Fighting Vampires

 The Snack Club, victorious from murdering a dozen vampires and destroying their giant house TARDIS head back to town.
 In No-Ombrulsk, they deposit their treasure, an ivory-infused, platinum mirror worth 1,250gp, their gem-encrusted, gold-plated edition of Twilight for 1,500gp, and 2,000gp in "loose change" from their bag of holding.
 Coil sells two vials of living blood for 500gp.

 I show them the module's total treasure.
 There was a potential of 122,000gp in the manor.
 The Snack Club are surprisingly exhilarated and they're all cheering.
 I'm confused.
 They left over 100,000gp of treasure from this module and they're cheering.
-Listen, parents of the Snack Club who are reading this, maybe you should each have a conversation with your kid about what's acceptable as an accomplishment... because when you manage to loot only ~3,000gp out of 122,000gp in a game.... and have four out of nine guys KIA on the battlefield... that's a failure, not a success.
+Listen, parents of the Snack Club who are reading this, maybe you should each have a conversation with your kid about what's acceptable as an accomplishment... because when you manage to loot only ~3,000gp out of 122,000gp in a game.... and have four out of nine guys KIA on the battlefield... that's highly likely a failure in most people's books, and not a success.
+Maybe?
 LOL.

 Meanwhile, we meet **Erky Skora** (_EB_), an assassin who at one time worked for Ninguable of the Seven Eyes... and **Noname Weaver** (_HA_), yet another Weaver sibling, a no-good, do-nothing ruffian.